-- It is estimated that as many as 120,000 AI/ANs are currently infected with the hepatitis C virus, of which the vast majority have not been treated. - 2.
+- 1. It is estimated that as many as 120,000 Al/ANs are currently infected with the hepatitis C virus, of which the vast majority have not been treated. - 2.
 Baby boomers, people born from 1945 through 1965, are five times more likely to have hepatitis C. - 3.
 New outbreaks of hepatitis C in the United States among young adults, in predominantly suburban and rural areas, have emerged and may be fueling an increase in hepatitis C. - 4.
 Early detection of the hepatitis C virus through routine and targeted screening is critical to the success of treating the virus with new drug regimens. - 5.
-By treating at the primary care level, we can begin to eradicate this disease. - 6.
+By treating at the primary care level, we can begin to eliminate this disease. - 6.
 Curing a patient of hepatitis C greatly reduces their risk of developing liver cancer and liver failure.

-Be ready to talk to your patients about hepatitis C
+Be ready to test, treat and cure your patients with hepatitis C